daveadams/rapture/README.md

 ## Installation

+*NOTE*: If you are on OSX, you must install Bash 4.
+See http://clubmate.fi/upgrade-to-bash-4-in-mac-os-x/.

 The recommended way to install Rapture is to clone the Github repo directly to `~/.rapture`:

     $ git clone https://github.com/daveadams/rapture ~/.rapture